Apollon77/meross-cloud/README.md

 The library is partially based on the Python project https://github.com/albertogeniola/MerossIot, Thank you for this great basic work on how to connect to the Meross Cloud Servers

 ## Changelog

+### __WORK IN PROGRESS__
+* (Apollon77) Detect MQTT reconnect issue "Server unavailable" and reinitialize the MQTT connection completely - this case is silently handled as reconnect!

 ### 1.8.1 (2022-05-31)
 * (Apollon77) Add timeout parameter to options to use as request timeout.
 For MQTT data requests the timeout is doubled
 * (Apollon77) Lower the MQTT timeout from 20s to 6s.
 Can be increased using timeout parameter again if needed